litarin1/turned/BACKLOG.md

 ## (My own priority):
 #### Rendering
-1 Model-View-Projection matrix\
-2 Sprites\
+1 Predictable zoom and dynamic window size
-4 Try to decrease the input-lag by rendering everything on a framebuffer and then rotating in by mouse movement in a separate no-GPU thread\
+3 Try to decrease the input-lag by rendering everything on a framebuffer and then rotating in by mouse movement in a separate no-GPU thread\
 #### unrelated
-3 Movement
+2 Movement